 Evil characters have a visceral, active quality about them that cannot be explained in terms of mere privation.
 Darth Vader is not merely the negation of the good or “light side” of the Force.
 He opposes it; he rivals it.
 Perhaps the greatest archetype of all evil characters is the biblical Satan, whose name literally means “the adversary.”
 Barth argues that the demons, of whom Satan is chief, “are not divine but non-divine and anti-divine. . . .
 They can only hate God and His creation.
 They can only exist in the attempt to rage against God and to spoil His creation.”
 Here again we see the intuitive move to think of evil as opposition to the good.
 If privation were the essence of evil, then the archetype of evil might be better named “Nothingness” rather than “Adversary.”
 But what we see in our best representations of evil is that their primary, salient feature seems to be opposition rather than privation.
 We would more naturally describe Melkor, Vader, Hitler, and Satan as hating the good rather than merely lacking it; a recalcitrant fact for the privation theory.

-Even if this opposition theory of evil is correct, we have not yet said how this synthesizes with theism or solves the trilemma I put in the mouth of the skeptic.
+Even if this opposition theory of evil is correct, we have not yet said how this synthesizes with theism or solves the trilemma of the skeptic.
 Here is how an answer might go.
 First, this theory easily harmonizes with the idea that God is the good without entailing or implying dualism because evil understood as opposition clearly requires that evil supervene on the good.
 After all, evil is not merely opposition, but opposition in a definite direction.
 Martin Luther King Jr. actively opposed racism and inequality and we call him good precisely for that reason.
+Opposition is not intrinsically evil.
 Thus, if we have a definite concept of evil, it will likely be best explained by relation to some stable, ultimate good to which it is opposed.

 Second, evil may depend on God in the same way that the notion of privation depends on existence or being, but this does not seem to pose a challenge to God’s goodness.
 We can think of the origin of evil as following from the reality of genuine freedom.
 God makes creatures with a will to choose between real alternatives, even to choose opposition to himself.
 God creates the possibility for opposition, but there is not a morally meaningful sense in which God is the ground of evil.
 If this is so, then we as theists have a way of thinking about evil that does not commit us to dualism, preserves God’s status as the best explanation of the good, and does justice to our best intuitions about the concept of evil.